-With a new year beginning the topic of resolutions on the financial side of things are inevitable (unless you are filthy stinking rich), so I will be touching on this subject a few times in the next week or so.
+With a new year beginning the topic of resolutions on the financial side of things is inevitable.
+Unless you are filthy stinking rich, in which case resolutions are superfluous.

-Some of my compatriots on-line have posted their resolutions, and I applaud their efforts, and with this in mind, I will post some honest personal finance resolutions for 2013, which may or may not have anything to do with me.
+Some of my compatriots online have posted their resolutions.
+I applaud their efforts, and with this in mind, I will post some honest personal finance resolutions for this year.
+These may or may not have anything to do with me.

 The Honest Financial Resolution List

-- Control the money supply and stop impulse spending, unless of course there is a big sale on at the local electronics store, or there is a great Boxing Quarter sale where you can get a 80″ TV on 6 month payment terms, who could say no to that?
+- Control the money supply and stop impulse spending.
+If there is a big sale on at the local electronics store, or there is an excellent Boxing Quarter sale where you can get a 80″ TV on 6-month payment terms, who could say no to that?

-- Pay off car loans or finish with the car lease, but then again, if a dealership is offering to pay off all car loans if you buy a new car, then that is about the exact same thing isn’t it?
+- Pay off car loans or finish with the car lease.
+If a dealership is offering to pay off all car loans if you buy a new car, that works?

 - Eat out less because that is a big expense.
 It is of course OK to go out on birthdays, anniversaries, holidays, those days when you didn’t get home until late, days when you are just too damn tired to cook or days where dammit you deserve to treat yourself, again it isn’t that expensive, right?

-- Cut down on expensive coffee like drinks, and drink the free coffee at work, until you get sick of that stuff (because it really is made with pencil shavings) and treat yourself every once in a while on a good coffee (say once or twice a day tops), not a big thing, right?
+- Cut down on expensive coffee like drinks, and drink the free coffee at work.
+You may get sick of that stuff (because it really is made with pencil shavings) and treating yourself every once in a while on a good coffee (say once or twice a day tops).
+Sounds like a legitimate reason.

-- Use credit cards less, because that is what got you in trouble last year, except that you did get all those great Airmiles or PC Points, so you were able to buy some groceries with that, and that was kind of free?
+- Use credit cards less, because that is what got you in trouble last year.
+You did get all those great Airmiles or PC Points, and that is good.
+That is a quandary.

 - Cut down on banking expenses like charges for using white ATM machines, but sometimes you are at a bar, and there isn’t an ATM for your bank nearby and you do need to pay for the next round, so that might not be too bad, after all it’s only $1.50?